vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

 - `MatchFactIndex` wraps `MatchContext` and provides typed fact iteration.
 - `AssetMatchView<T>` exposes typed fact and asset references plus the optional source for one fact.
+- Shared typed facts cover common matcher vocabulary:
+  - `IdMatchFact` for ids in a named domain.
+  - `OffsetOrderFact` for deterministic source/order preferences.
+  - `SampleCoverageFact` for sample/articulation coverage in a named domain.
+  - `SampleRequirementFact` for sample/articulation requirements in a named domain.
 - `fieldValue()` and numeric field helpers read `FormatSpecificFact` fields without ad hoc loops.
 - `CollectionAssembly` wraps `DesiredCollection` mutation, status, issues, and